BruceRanger/MandArt/MandArt.docc/B2-Color.md

 ## Overview

-You have to pick the the colors to be used in the picture and see if the gradient between adjoining colors looks good to you.
+In section 2.Color you get to pick the the colors to be used in the picture and see if the gradient between adjoining colors looks good to you.
 ![Example](mandart_a03.png)

 ## Discussion